About Evelyn

 Puerto Rico is where I was born, but I have lived in the United States for most of my life.
 I have been fortunate to study art around the country, but seriously started painting again when I retired to Washington state.
 I owe the development of whatever talent I have to many wonderful teachers, especially Aldo Favili and Ruby Agnew-Martin.
 They were the ones who encouraged and inspired me to pursue my art.

-My husband and I have lived in Marble Falls for several years.
-One of the many reasons we feel lucky to live here is the art exhibited around town and the Hill Country.
+I have lived in Marble Falls for several years.
+One of the many reasons I feel lucky to live here is the art exhibited around town and the Hill Country.
 The Hill Country is a beautiful place and inspires all kinds of creativity.

 You can see my art at the Highland Art Guild and Gallery in Marble Falls, Texas.
-I teach a watercolor class every Wednesday at the Gallery, give private lessons, do workshops, and work with the VFW through their art scholarship programs.
+I teach a watercolor class every Wednesday at the Gallery, give private lessons, and do workshops.

 I truly enjoy sharing my love of art with others and believe there is art in everything.